dzjxzyd/UniDL4BioPep/README.md

 ```
 ### Further model tuning and modifications

 Feel free to make your personalized modifications.
-Just scroll down to the model architecture sections and make revisions to fit your expection.
+Just scroll down to the model architecture sections and make revisions to fit your expectation.

 In my experiments, this architecture seems quite good and you might need to take a big change to make something different if you want.